WilliamCarlos/dsing/functions.md

     return new_variable1
 ```
-You tell a python function what to "give back" by using the "return" keyword.
 So in this case, some_function() will "give back" new_variable1 because we wrote
 "return new_variable1"

-* All the calculations you do in your function that you do not return WILL DISAPPEAR *
+*All the calculations you do in your function that you do not return WILL DISAPPEAR*
-* So you MUST "return" all variables you want to keep! *
+*So you MUST "return" all variables you want to keep!*
 (except for mutable variables, which are pass by ref in python, but ignore this for now)